Draught proofing windows? 9 simple and cheap ways to stop draughts

 You will also need to be very careful about ensuring there are no creases or wrinkles in the film and you will often find that you need to apply heat to shrink it for a tight fit — a hairdryer comes in handy here.

-5. Use a temporary window sealing product
+5. Consider an easy-fit temporary window sealing product

 There are some really useful products now available that are designed to completely seal up any gaps in windows, but that can be easily removed once the warmer weather makes an appearance again.